52 (comics): Plot

 Lex Luthor announces the Everyman Project, a program designed to give ordinary people superpowers.
-Natasha Irons (Steel) wants to join the Project, but her uncle John Henry Iron forbids it.
-She enrolls anyway and becomes a member of Luthor's superhero team Infinity, Inc. During a battle, Luthor deactivates the powers of one of Natasha's teammates with fatal results.
-The death of her friend prompts Natasha to question Luthor's motives.
-Angered by reports that he is incompatible with the treatment, Luthor deactivates the powers of the majority of the Everyman subjects, resulting in many of them falling from the sky to their deaths.
-After learning the reports were falsified, he gives himself the powers of Superman.
-John and the Teen Titans attack Lexcorp and bring him to justice with Natasha's help.
-Beast Boy offers Natasha membership in the Teen Titans, but she declines in favor of forming a new team with her uncle.
+Natasha Irons enrolls in the Everyman Project and joins Luthor's superhero team Infinity, Inc. Luthor deactivates the powers of most of the Everyman subjects, resulting in many of them falling to their deaths.
+Natasha's uncle John and the Teen Titans attack LexCorp and bring Luthor to justice with Natasha's help.
+Natasha is offered membership in the Teen Titans, but declines in favor of forming a new team with John.

 Animal Man, Starfire, and Adam Strange are marooned on an alien planet after the events of Infinite Crisis.
-They are pursued through space by agents of Lady Styx, whose forces are conquering and overrunning planets on a path of destruction toward Earth.
-With some help from Lobo, the Emerald Eye of Ekron and the Emerald Head of Ekron, the heroes defeat Lady Styx.
-During the fight, Animal Man dies.
-The aliens who gave him his powers later revive him with new powers.
-He now has the ability to gain powers from any sentient being in the universe.
-He uses it to return to Earth.
+They are pursued by agents of Lady Styx, who are conquering planets and traveling toward Earth.
+The three defeat Styx with help from Lobo.
+Animal Man is killed in the battle, but resurrected by the aliens who gave him his powers.